 - Reclaimed Water System - Reuse of secondary effluent, with additional treatment, for in-plant processes, irrigation and groundwater recharge.
 The program minimizes salt water intrusion, saves approximately 25 billion gallons of water annually.
 The City has a 100% reuse system.

-- Conversion of septic tanks t central sewer systems - Eliminate septic tank use in the City by connecting users to the City’s sanitary sewer collection system.
+- Conversion of septic tanks to central sewer systems - Eliminate septic tank use in the City by connecting users to the City’s sanitary sewer collection system.
 Reduces environmental pollution from septic tanks.
 Over 99.5% of the City is now on sanitary sewer system.

 - Beach Renourishment Projects - The City continues to complete beach renourishment and dune stability projects.
 Recent North Boca Raton Beach Renourishment Project received the American Shore Beach Preservation Association (ASBPA) “Best Restored Beach Award” for the North Beach Project

 - Natural Areas and Environmentally Sensitive Land - There are7 public preserves of environmentally sensitive land totaling 377 acres in the City.
 Nature trails are available at Pondhawk Natural Area, Yamato Scrub, Blazing Star Preserve, and Gumbo Limbo Nature Center.

 - Integrated Pest Management (IPM) Industry practice used by maintenance staff using a combination of biological, physical and chemical methods to manage pests with the least possible hazard to human health and the environment.
 Recreation Services has switched from synthetic herbicides to organic herbicides at barrier island parks, playgrounds, and other areas with high levels of use.